All of Moana Park wines (excluding the Harmony Series) are approved by the Vegetarian Society of New Zealand...

 No, the traditional food matches with all our wines still apply.
 The vegetarian status in our winery comes from a position of us not wanting to add these components to our wine and having a regime of honest winemaking.
-It of course means we need to pay more attention to detail, but we are sure of the benefits in the finished product.
+It is an added bonus that we can help the vegetarian community by producing a wine that is free of animal products.
+Our process does means we need to pay more attention to detail, but we are sure of the benefits in the finished product.
 This approach to wine making is very minimalist with less additives used, and a resultant superior product.

 Common fining agents used in New Zealand are:

-Isinglass - Sourced from the swim bladder of the Sturgeon fish
+Isinglass - A collagen sourced from the dried swim bladder of fish (usually cod or sturgeon)

-Gelatin - Sourced from the hooves and tendons of cattle
+Gelatin - A collagen sourced from the hooves, skin and tendons of animals such as pigs & cattle

 At Moana Park we DO NOT use any of these products.